 Charity Island Development

-Standish real estate broker Robert Wiltse and investors bought Charity Island in 1993 for development.
-They envisioning 24 exclusive homes across the island.
-The first phase of the project was to take 60,000 pounds of dynamite to blast out the small harbor.
+Standish real estate broker Bob Wiltse and investors bought Charity Island in 1993 for development.
+They were envisioning 24 exclusive homes across the island.
+The project’s first phase was to take 60,000 pounds of dynamite to blast out the small harbor.
 It took 16 weeks to carve out the small marina and connect it to the lake by a channel.

-In 1997 plans for development were deferred and Wiltse sold most of the island to the U.S. Fish and Wildlife Service as a new acquisition for the Michigan Islands NWS.
+In 1997 plans for development were deferred, and Robert Wiltse sold most of the island to the U.S. Fish and Wildlife Service as a new acquisition for the Michigan Islands NWS.
 The non-profit Nature Conservancy bought a few more acres from Wiltse and bought the lighthouse from the government.

 Robert kept five acres around the lighthouse keepers’ house, which architects said was unsalvageable and had collapsed.
 Robert and Karen Wiltse rebuilt an updated light keepers home on the same foundation and keeping much of the site lines and details of the original house.
 However, it has been updated to be self-sufficient with wind and solar power generation and its own water purification system.

 Sightseeing Dinner Cruises and Island Lodging